lore-corrias/uni-master-notes/content/year1/supervisory-and-control/supervisory/03-dfa.md

 So, we can say that, graphically, an automaton is:

-* **Blocking**, if there exists a _reachable ergodic component_ that does not contain _marked states_ (basically, once you reach that component you are stuck, and cannot reach any other state)
+* **Blocking**, if there exists a _reachable ergodic component_ that does not contain _marked states_ (basically, once you reach that component you are stuck, and cannot reach any other state which is final)
 * **Reversible**, if the graph is _fully connected_

 > [!info] Extra: ergodic component